TEKKONIC/Roci-OS/README.md

 3. Build the project to generate the plugin DLL.

-4. Copy the generated DLL to the appropriate plugins folder for Roci OS.
+4. Copy the generated DLL to the appropriate plugins folder for space engineers pluginloader.

 ## Usage

 The plugin will automatically initialize when the game starts.
-It listens for entity additions and disables the suit antenna broadcasting for characters.
+It disables the suit antenna broadcasting for characters.

+additional functionality in later updates

 ## Development